NHS Governance Explained

 • The contact: Chief Digital Officer

-• The pitch: "Your BAF identifies gaps in cybersecurity — we solve exactly this problem"
+• The pitch: "Your BAF identifies gaps in cybersecurity, and we solve exactly this problem"

 Where to Find BAF in NHS Board Papers